-- The Code Administrators will seek to ensure that legal text is produced in time to be issued for consultation. - The Code Administrators will seek to ensure legal text is produced in time for Panel consideration of Fast Track Self-Governance Modifications. - Code Panels may, by exception, agree that legal text may not be produced in certain circumstances, including where the Proposer has produced suggested text as part of the Modification. - Code Panels can agree to minor corrections to legal text at the time of making its final recommendation. - If the Panel determines that the changes to the legal text are appropriate, but considers that they cannot reasonably be considered to be minor, it may instruct the Code Administrator to carry out a further consultation on that revised text. - Code Administrators will seek to ensure that legal text is produced in a consistent style and that the legal text accurately implements the interest of the Modification.
+- The Code Administrators will seek to ensure that legal text is produced in time to be issued for consultation. - The Code Administrators will ensure that sufficient time is made available for the production of legal text and that, where relevant, open legal text mapping sessions are included within the modification development timescales. - Legal text will be produced and consulted upon prior to a Modification report being received by the relevant Code Panel or Change Board. - Code Panels may, by exception, agree that legal text may not be produced in certain circumstances, including where the Proposer has produced suggested text as part of the Modification. - Code Panels can agree to non-material corrections to legal text at the time of making its final recommendation. - If the Panel determines that the changes to the legal text are appropriate but considers that they cannot reasonably be considered to be minor, it may instruct the Code Administrator to carry out a further consultation on that revised text. - Code Administrators will seek to ensure that legal text is produced in a consistent style and that the legal text accurately implements the interest of the Modification.